-The main purpose of this study was to empirically assess the current practice of involving users in the early stages of new product development and through this provide a contribution to practice and theory.
+The main purpose of this study was to empirically assess the current practice of involving industrial users in the early stages of new product development and through this provide a contribution to practice and theory.
 From the study, a number of important managerial implications arise.
-In general, the low state of practice indicates that the performance implications alluded to in the literature have not attracted a corresponding change in practice for involving users.
+In general, the low state of practice indicates that the performance implications alluded to in the literature have not attracted a corresponding change in the practice of involving users.
 The results clearly indicate a reluctance to involve industrial users in the early stages of product development.
 The implication of this is that users may be an underestimated resource for companies and that a competitive advantage can be gained by manufacturers through increased interaction with their users during these critical stages.
 For instance, this research showed that of the 50 development projects that involved users, 23 were initiated by the user, and 12 of those were innovations.
-This indicates that managers should pay particular attention to users as a source of innovative and improved products [25].
+This indicates that managers should pay particular attention to users as a source of innovative and improved products [8].
+In addition, the research also highlighted that early user involvement can enhance the development process by increasing the likelihood of sound product concepts proceeding to developmental stages and justifying their development in the first place.

-Additionally, in order to yield the most significant impact from the involvement of users in predevelopment activities, this research provides some insight into which stages customers should be intensely involved.
+With regards to the involvement of users, the findings indicate that managers can improve their product development processes through increasing the intensity of user involvement.
+In order to yield the most significant impact from the involvement of users in predevelopment activities, this research provides some insight into which stages customers should be intensely involved.
 The results encourage managers to involve users intensely in the screening of new ideas and in the concept development and testing stages.
 However, it was surprising that both the preliminary market and technical assessment stages yielded no significant impact on the predevelopment performance outcome.
 An explanation for this can be that due to the relatively small number of users in industrial markets, manufacturers tend to be familiar with their target markets and so it may not be necessary to intensely involve users in these stages.
-Additionally, previous research has shown that it is normally the manufacturer and not the user who defines and determines the technical aspects of the product concept [20, 22, 58].
+Additionally, previous research has shown that it is normally the manufacturer and not the user who defines and determines the technical aspects of the product concept [15, 44, 48].
 This does not imply that user involvement is not warranted in these stages, it merely emphasises that different intensities of user involvement are required in different phases.
 In other words, the development phase and the intensity of user involvement should be directly coupled with one another.
-If manufacturers do not distinguish between different user involvement intensities in different phases, user involvement may not be very useful as they may end up spending as much time on coordinating and managing high intensity relationships in development phases that yield no significant contribution, as they do on those that do yield a significant performance impact.
+If manufacturers do not distinguish between different user involvement intensities in different phases, they may end up spending as much time on co-ordinating and managing high intensity relationships in development phases that yield no significant contribution as they do on those that do yield a significant performance impact.
+This in turn has the implication that managers then need to understand how to effectively organise and integrate the involvement of users into their development process.
+However, this is a neglected issue in theory.
+With the exception of Biemans [15] very little empirical research has been devoted to how practitioners can actually achieve the potential advantages of involving users.
+Normative prescriptions that do exist tend to be few, broad in nature and often are so vague that their contribution is far from helpful.